Coordinate35/ngx_http_conf_debug_module/design.md

 Especially, when Nginx is used as a proxy

-Online mode: Whether our module working or not, it should not impact on Nginx's normal function.
+Debug mode: Whether our module working or not, it should not impact on Nginx's normal function.

 ```
                    -----